uzh-rpg/rl_vo/README.md

 In addition to the RL framework, there is also a separate dockerfile inside the `svo-lib` directory, which can be used to build the SVO library in a similar way as the RL framework.

 ## Datasets

+The three datasets used in the paper can be downloaded on the respective websites, see below.
+In addition to the data from the official websites, each dataset requires a calibration folder with a yaml file containing the camera intrinsics.
+The yaml file can be separately downloaded from the given links below.

 ### TartanAir
 The TartanAir dataset can be downloaded here:
 [TartanAir](https://theairlab.org/tartanair-dataset/)
 To speed up the dataloading, we convert the RGB images of the `image_left` directory to grayscale images.

+The corresponding yaml file containing the camera intrinsics can be downloaded [here](https://download.ifi.uzh.ch/rpg/ECCV24_VORL/tartan_pinhole.yaml).
+It should be placed inside a directory called `calibration`.

 The dataset should have the following structure:
 ```